 Below, I’ll go into the unique emotional impacts carried by different types of light.
 Although some parts of this are subjective, others are nearly universal.
 I suspect that you’ll recognize many of these themes in your own work.

 Quite simply, it’s unique.
-Dark light conceals information from viewers, making a photograph appear mysterious and (depending upon your subject) potentially ominous or refined.
-You’ll see many product photographers capture dark images for high-end advertisements, since, again, it does a really good job of conveying emotions.
+Dark light conceals information from viewers, making a photograph appear mysterious and — depending upon your subject — potentially ominous or refined.
+You’ll see many product photographers capture dark images for high-end advertisements, since, again, it does such a good job of conveying emotions.

 The emotions of dark light:

 The same is true in other cases.
-For example, maybe you want to capture a happy, optimistic image.
+For example, maybe you want to capture a happy and optimistic image.
 If that’s your goal, you probably won’t go out in search of dim street corners at night.
 They just wouldn’t fit the mood, while a brighter scene might.

 Although bright light is pretty common, it’s still worth seeking out in many cases.
 If you’re after a certain type of mood — airy, optimistic, or etherial — bright light will be your bread and butter.